-\end{Definition}
+\end{definition}

-We show in this paper that the (strong) $H$-property is essentially a zero-one property for the class of step-graphons.
-Specifically, we show that for almost all step-graphons $W$, the limit on the left hand side of~\eqref{eq:defHproperty} or~\eqref{eq:defstrongHproperty} is either zero or one.
-We present in the next section necessary and sufficient conditions for a graphon $W$ to have the (strong) $H$-property.
+We will see soon that the weak/strong $H$-property is essentially a zero-one property, i.e., for almost all step-graphons, the limit on the left hand side of~\eqref{eq:defHproperty} or~\eqref{eq:defstrongHproperty} is either zero or one.
+The main theorem of this paper, which we present in Subsection~\ref{ssec:mainresult}, provides a complete characterization of the zero-one law.